-Committee members (and certain users) with an external key may also be provided, according to their needs, with one or more additional keys to access places like the boiler room, the first floor, donation boxes, cupboards, etc. Alternatively, such keys are normally kept in the key box in the kitchen (for which a key is required).
+Committee members (and certain users) with an external key may also be provided, according to their needs, with one or more additional keys to access places like the the first floor, donation boxes, cupboards, etc. Alternatively, such keys are normally kept in the key box in the kitchen (for which a keycode known only to committee members is required).